TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 Other information on each tile is:

     * The ligand name.
     * The number of clusters formed by clustering the ligand positions in the MD trajectory.
     * The Boltzmann-weighted MMPBSA score for ligand binding over the trajectories for all poses.
+    * The simple ensemble average BintScore for ligand binding over the trajectories for all poses (lower score is better).
+    * The stability of the pose relative to the starting pose (varies between 0 (no stability) and 1 (completely stable)).

 Clicking on the tile drills down into the detailed analysis of that simulation, resulting in Figure `Detailed results for ligand 35 (single pose)`: